xavier-cr1/clickup-mcp-server/README.md

 - 🎯 **Task Management**
   - Create, update, and delete individual tasks
   - Move and duplicate tasks between lists, spaces, and folders
-  - Create multiple tasks in bulk
+  - Create, update, move,and delete multiple tasks in bulk
   - View and modify task details and properties
   - Set due dates using natural language and relative time expressions